 Nakhon Phanom city

-This city has Thailand's biggest "fire boat" parade at the end of the Buddhist Rains Retreat.
+Nakhon Phanom has Thailand's biggest "fire boat" parade at the end of the Buddhist Rains Retreat.
+This is what the boats look like.

-This city has Thailand's biggest "fire boat" parade at the end of the Buddhist Rains Retreat.
+Nakhon Phanom has Thailand's biggest "fire boat" parade at the end of the Buddhist Rains Retreat.
+This is what the boats look like.

 That Phanom, Nakhon Phanom province